Speak to a qualified cancer nurse

 Blood cancer is the third biggest cause of cancer death across Australia, claiming more lives each year than breast cancer or skin cancer.

-To find out more about these specific cancer types click through below.
+To find out more about these specific blood cancers click through below.

-Lymphomas refers to types of cancer that begin in the lymphatic system (the various lymph glands around the body).
+Lymphomas refers to a form of cancer that begins in the lymphatic system (the various lymph glands around the body).
 There are two main types of lymphoma, which spread and are treated differently: Non-Hodgkin lymphoma (which accounts for about 90% of lymphomas) and Hodgkin lymphoma (which has a characteristic appearance in biopsies).
 Read more information on lymphoma including symptoms, diagnosis and staging.Read more

 Learn more about the Blood Cancer Fund and the work we do in blood cancer research, prevention and support.Learn more